governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-collaboration.md

 slug: /knowledgeontology/model/collaboration
 ---

-This page should explain how different people, roles, and contribution surfaces participate in building a shared knowledge foundation.
+This page explains how different people, roles, and contribution surfaces participate in building a shared knowledge foundation.
+It is not mainly about collaboration in the soft, generic sense.
+It is about how many contributors can work through different artifacts and experiences while still feeding one shared semantic backbone.

+So the basic reading flow should be:

+1. understand the core idea
+2. look at the diagram as a visual summary
+3. read the deeper interpretation underneath

+## Intro

+The collaboration model matters because a usable knowledge foundation cannot depend on one central modelling actor doing everything manually.
+It has to support many contributors, each working through experiences and artifacts that make sense for their own role, while still feeding a shared semantic backbone.

+That is the real point of the page: organisations need more than people exchanging disconnected documents.
+They need a contribution structure in which different roles, views, catalogs, frameworks, and performance surfaces all connect back to shared meaning.

+## Diagram

-The diagram is useful as an exhibit, but the main subject of the page is the collaboration structure of the information itself and how that collaboration leads into ontology.
+The diagram is useful here as an early orienting visual before the deeper explanation below.

+<iframe
+  title="GXP-Collaboration.drawio Diagram"
+  src="/diagram-viewer.html?lightbox=1&layers=1&nav=1&title=GXP-Collaboration.drawio&file=%2Fassets%2Fknowledgeontology%2Fdiagrams%2FGXP-Collaboration.drawio"
+  width="100%"
+  height="640"
+  style={{border: '1px solid #d0d7de', borderRadius: '8px'}}
+/>

 ## Why the collaboration model matters